openai/gym/README.md

 ## API

-The Gym API's API models environments as simple Python `Env` classes.
+The Gym API's API models environments as simple Python `env` classes.
 Creating environment instances and interacting with them is very simple- here's an example using the "CartPole-v1" environment:

 ```python
 import gym